Underwater (film): Production

+Development and casting

 On February 22, 2017, it was announced that Kristen Stewart would star in Underwater, a film to be directed by William Eubank from a screenplay by Brian Duffield and Adam Cozad.
 It was revealed that principal production would commence the next month.
 On March 7, 2017, T.J.
 Miller and Jessica Henwick joined the cast, and principal production was set to commence later that month in New Orleans.

 On April 5, 2017, during principal production, Vincent Cassel and Mamoudou Athie joined the cast, and the next day, John Gallagher Jr. was also added.
 In May 2017, following the end of filming for the film, it was revealed that Gunner Wright was also part of the cast.
 After shooting the film, the director decided to design the alpha creature based on H. P. Lovecraft's mythos, as it features Cthulhu as the monster.

+Music

-Marco Beltrami & Brandon Roberts composed the film score.
-Fox Music & Hollywood Records released the soundtrack.
+Marco Beltrami and Brandon Roberts composed the film score.
+Fox Music and Hollywood Records released the soundtrack.

+Alternate ending

+In an alternate ending, after overloading the core, Norah makes her way to the damaged escape pod and rewires it, escaping just before the Roebuck explodes.
+This ending was not featured in the theatrical release of the film.